Internal Assessment

 As a real science project there are many pieces here --- I have developed the accompanying step-by-step checklist for you to chart your progress.

 IBO describes the aspects but not their relative proportions within a criteria.
-These are my proportions. ↩︎
+I have described my proportions under the Final Check section. ↩︎